Rudy (film): Production

+Actor Sean Astin, portraying the titular character, experienced "head-to-toe bruises" during the filming process.
+Additionally, Astin's stuntman sustained injuries, necessitating knee surgery by the conclusion of the shoot.

 Soundtrack

-The soundtrack to Rudy was composed and conducted by veteran composer Jerry Goldsmith.
-Goldsmith had previously worked with filmmakers Angelo Pizzo and David Anspaugh on their successful 1986 film Hoosiers, garnering the film an Oscar nomination for Best Original Score and thus making Goldsmith their first choice to compose a soundtrack for Rudy.
+The soundtrack was composed and conducted by Jerry Goldsmith and performed by the Hollywood Studio Symphony.
+Goldsmith had previously worked with Pizzo and Anspaugh on their successful 1986 film Hoosiers, garnering the film an Oscar nomination for Best Original Score and thus making Goldsmith their first choice to compose a soundtrack for Rudy.